35percent/11tystarter/src/posts/elephant-shopping-centre-trader-makes-final-appeal-to-save-his-business.md

 Rakesh has managed to raise over £550,000 himself, but now faces raising an additional £238,000.

-Rakesh says 'It was a mammoth task to raise what I did.
+Rakesh says *'It was a mammoth task to raise what I did.
 Even when Southwark said I would have to find £238,000 more, I did my best to find it.
+But it is not possible for a small independent trader to get this kind of money and without it my business will be finished.'*

+*'We were assured that we would get the funds we would need to relocate and that this was written into the legal s106 agreements that Southwark had with Lendlease and Delancey.
+I am simply asking Southwark to enforce these agreements'.*

+*'*